samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 programmers.

-There are a lot of things to unpack from the bullet points above, so I'll start with details on each of the components and then come back to how it all fits together, then finally outline some of the benefits conferred by this particular subset of the Turing tar pit.
+There are a lot of things to unpack from the bullet points above, so I'll start with details on each of the components and then come back to how it all fits together.
+Finally I'll outline some of the benefits conferred by this particular subset of the Turing tar pit.

 ### Hierarchical reactive state

 When I say reactive state, I mean state for which all changes may be observed and reacted to.
 The simplest form of reactive state would be a single value (of any immutable type).
-The value can be updated, and when the value is updated that can trigger other computations, which result in updating other values.
+The value can be updated, and that can trigger other computations which result in updating other values, until the system again achieves stability.
 Think spreadsheet, but don't think it too hard because it's not a perfect analogy.

 All changes to a piece of reactive state are encapsulated.
-So you can't just say "Hey, jam this value into this memory location".
+You can't just say "Hey, jam this value into this memory location".
 An update of a reactive value is encapsulated into a change which is managed by the RSP-runtime.
 This enables reporting and visualization of all changes to mutable state in your entire program.
-If you ever wondered how Victor-style "magic windows" into the inner workings of your program are going to work in a "real" programming language, I think it's something like this.
+If you ever wondered how Victor-style "magic windows" into the inner workings of your program are going to work in a real programming language, I think it's something like this.
 If you're thinking "Oh god, the (lack of) performance" then bear with me until the next section.